 The city of Port Alberni, Vancouver Island is located at the head of Alberni Inlet on Vancouver Island.
 Its economy has historically been mining, fishing, and logging, but today it is tourism, Port Alberni is sitting at the head of the longest inlet on Vancouver Island and is the hub to the central west coast of Vancouver Island.

-It is the gateway to the Pacific Rim National Park, Barkley Sound and Clayoquot Sound, It is a perfect place to set up base camp and then do day trips to all the interesting places from here.
-It is surrounded by pristine wilderness, huge first growth forests and wild rivers, the forests are filled with wildlife and incredible big trees, the rivers, lakes and sea are filled with salmon, halibut, cod, trout and marine wildlife.
-The bird life is incredible diverse.
+It is the gateway to the Pacific Rim National Park, Barkley Sound, and Clayoquot Sound, It is a perfect place to set up base camp and then do day trips to all the interesting places from here.
+It is surrounded by pristine wilderness, huge first growth forests and wild rivers, the forests are filled with wildlife and incredible big trees, the rivers, lakes, and sea are filled with salmon, halibut, cod, trout, and marine wildlife.
+The birdlife is incredibly diverse.

 Port Alberni was named after Captain Don Pedro de Alberni, a Spanish officer who commanded Fort San Miguel at Nootka Sound on the west coast of Vancouver Island from 1790 to 1792.

 It is definitely one of the major hubs for fishing on central Vancouver Island and the waterfront fishing shops and boat rental outfits are the best places for information on fishing locally in both saltwater and freshwater.
 The people of Port Alberni make the claim of being the salmon fishing capital of the world, Campbell River makes the same claim…so let’s just say that Vancouver Island is the salmon fishing capital of the world.